 - Permit to emulate typical radio conditions in terms delays and losses.

-- Permit to evaluate the application quality for different representative radio conditions for different different application configurations.
+- Permit to evaluate the application quality for different representative radio conditions for different application configurations.

 The test channel is aligned with the QoS Model as defined in TS 23.501, clause 5.7.
 Note that TS 23.501 defines the following QoS characteristics: